 The Problem With The Deal

 One obvious major issue that worried regulators was the fact that the resulting giant drugstore chain – an obvious challenge to CVS Health Corp.
-(NYSE:CVSC) - would have had the ability to strong-arm pharmacy-benefit managers in charge of corporate and government drug plans.
+(NYSE:CVSB) - would have had the ability to strong-arm pharmacy-benefit managers in charge of corporate and government drug plans.

 According to Walgreens Chief Executive Stefano Pessina, the new scaled-back transaction “addresses competitive concerns previously raised with respect to the prior transaction and will streamline and simplify the transition for customers, team members and other stakeholders.”